Mark Medoff

 Mark Medoff (March 18, 1940 – April 23, 2019) was an American playwright, screenwriter, film and theatre director, actor, and professor.
-His play Children of a Lesser God received both the Tony Award and the Olivier Award.
-He was nominated for an Academy Award and a Writers Guild of America Best Adapted Screenplay Award for the film script of Children of a Lesser God and for a Cable ACE Award for his HBO Premiere movie, Apology.
+His play Children of a Lesser God received both the Tony Award and the Laurence Olivier Award for Best Play.
+He was nominated for the Academy Award for Best Adapted Screenplay and the Writers Guild of America Award in the same category for the 1985 film adaptation of the same name.
 He also received an Obie Award for his play When You Comin' Back, Red Ryder?
 Medoff's feature film Refuge was released in 2010.

 When You Comin' Back, Red Ryder? was adapted into a film with a screenplay by Medoff in 1979.

 Early life and education

 Medoff was born on March 18, 1940, in Mount Carmel, Illinois, to a Jewish family, the son of Thelma Irene (Butt), a psychologist, and Lawrence R. Medoff, a physician.
 He was raised in Miami Beach, Florida, and graduated from Miami Beach Senior High School.

 Medoff received his Bachelor of Arts degree from the University of Miami and his Master's from Stanford University.
 Medoff also received an honorary degree in 1981 from Gallaudet University.